JouleCai/geospacelab/README.md

 Some required dependencies (e.g. cartopy) listed below may be easier to install using conda commands.

 When using the anaconda distribution, it's recommended to install the package in a virtual environment.
-To create a virtual evironment, see the introduction [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands), or using:
+To create a virtual evironmentor using:

 ```shell
 conda create --name [YOUR_ENV_NAME] python=3.8